angular/angular/aio/content/guide/migration-update-module-and-target-compiler-options.md

 ## What does this migration do?

-This migration will adjust the `target` and `module` within the `tsconfig` files for the workspace.
+This migration will adjust the `target` and `module` settings within the [TypeScript configuration files](guide/typescript-configuration) for the workspace.
-The changes to each option vary based on the builder/command that uses the tsconfig.
+The changes to each option vary based on the builder/command that uses the TypeScript configuration file.
 Unless otherwise noted, changes are only made if the existing value matches an expected value.

 For the browser builder (`ng build` for applications), `module` is changed to `es2020` from `esnext`.